lhcb/starterkit-lessons/first-analysis-steps/dataflow.md

 versions can produce very different physics, so it's very useful to know how each application has manipulated the data you want to use.

-> ## Why are there multiple applications? {.challenge}
+{% challenge "Why are there multiple applications?" %}
-> It's often simpler to create and visualise a single, monolithic program that
-> does _everything_, but that's not how the data flow is set up in LHCb.
-Why
+It's often simpler to create and visualise a single, monolithic program that does _everything_, but that's not how the data flow is set up in LHCb.
+Why not?
-> not?
 What are the advantages of splitting up the software per task?
-What are
-> the disadvantages?
+What are the disadvantages?
+{% endchallenge %}

 With the exception of a few specific studies, it is only the DaVinci application that is run by users, everything else is run ‘centrally’ either on